Harukine/Software-Architecture-CSharp10-Dotnet6/ch07/README.md

 - To create a migration, we use the `Add-Migration` command in the Package Manager Console, specifying the migration name.
 If we encounter errors, we can use the `Remove-Migration` command to undo the migration and make necessary changes to the code.
 - The migration files contain the `Up` and `Down` methods, where `Up` represents the migration, and `Down` undoes its changes.
 - Finally, migrations can be applied to the database using the `Update-Database` command in the Package Manager Console or the `dotnet ef database update` command in the console.

+### Understanding stored procedures and direct SQL commands
+- To incorporate database structures like stored procedures and direct SQL commands, Entity Framework Core commands and declarations are not sufficient.
+Instead, we can manually include stored procedures or generic SQL strings in the `Up` and `Down` methods of a migration using the `migrationBuilder.Sql("<sql command>")` method.
+- To do this safely, we can create an empty migration that doesn't perform any configuration changes.
+Then, we add the necessary SQL commands to the `Up` method and their inverse commands in the `Down` method.
+Storing SQL strings in resource files (.resx files) is a recommended practice.
+- Before interacting with the database, an optional step can be performed: model optimizations.